 When it comes to Jewish cuisine, nothing quite says Chanukah like deep-fried treats.
 And one treat that has stood the test of time is the sourdough rosette.
 These delicate, crispy, and sweet fritters, known as “fritlech” in Yiddish, were a staple in the kitchens of many Hungarian and Polish Jewish grandmothers.
-The mere mention of sourdough rosettes brings back memories of warm kitchens and the comforting smell of frying oil.
+The mere mention of sourdough fritlech brings back memories of warm kitchens and the comforting smell of frying oil.

-If you’re looking for a nostalgic treat that’s easy to make and uses up your sourdough discard, then look no further.
-This recipe for sourdough rosettes is simple and only requires a pair of rosette irons, which can be easily purchased online.
+This recipe for sourdough rosettes is simple and the only unique thing this recipe requires is a rosette iron, which is a small investment worth making for this delicious treat..
 In addition to being a Chanukah staple, sourdough rosettes are also enjoyed in different cultures and seasons, from Italy to Germany, France to Norway, and the Netherlands to Sweden.

 Bring back the memories of your grandmother’s kitchen and enjoy the sweet, crispy goodness of sourdough